YunoHost/doc/packaging_apps_start.md

 If the user wants to delete the application, Yunohost will use the remove script from the "*scripts*" folder.
 It will handle the cleaning process for the user and delete all folders and configuration files that was previsouly installed by the application.

-### What is a script
+### What is a script?

-Scripts used during application packaging are simply a serie of bash commands.
+Scripts used during application packaging are simply a series of bash commands.

 ### ... bash command?